heber-augusto/Nanodegree_Azure_ML_Engineer_CapstoneProject/README.md

 The goal for this project is to create models using two different tools from ML Studio: Hyperdrive and Automl.
 After the model training process, the best model was deployed and tested using its endpoint.

+The entire process of model training, deployment and testing was completed during a 4 hour session of Microsoft Azure enviroment which is available inside Udacity platform.

 ## Architectural Diagram

 The following image demonstrate tools and Azure product used during this project: